iyzico/iyzipay-postman/README.md

 # POSTMAN COLLECTION FOR TESTING IYZIPAY API

-The easiest way of testing iyzipay API is using Postman or SoapUI.
+The easiest way of learning iyzipay API is testing the web endpoints by using Postman or SoapUI.
 We created a set of configurations on Postman.
 You can import the collection file in this project in you local Postman or SoapUI application and start using.

 The tests will run on **Sandbox environment**.